-64 Ibid. p.
-10.

-would be restricted and not anonymous.65 The possibility that OCA data could have been distributed via the Internet remained, however, because it could have been obtained and distributed by any citizen under the Freedom of Information Act, according to the EPA Legal Counsel.
+In December 1997, EPA began discussions with the FBI and other federal agencies about the electronic RMP distribution plan.
+National security concerns centered on the OCA data and their potential utility to terrorists.
+An interagency agreement was reached in late October 1998 that OCA data would not be included in RMP information placed on the Internet.
+Instead, EPA would make "appropriate" OCA data available in some form on request, but access would be restricted and not anonymous.
+The possibility that OCA data could have been distributed via the Internet remained, however, because it could have been obtained and distributed by any citizen under the Freedom of Information Act, according to the EPA Legal Counsel.

 To address the security concerns raised by the Section 112(r) requirements, the Clinton Administration submitted draft legislation to Congress May 7, 1999.
-Congress enacted an amended version of the legislation as an amendment to S. 880, the Chemical Safety Information, Site Security and Fuels Regulatory Relief Act (Public Law 106-40).
+Congress enacted an amended version of the legislation as an amendment to S. 880, the Chemical Safety Information, Site Security and Fuels Regulatory Relief Act (P.L.
+106-40).
 The new law amended Section 112 of the CAA to exempt OCA data from disclosure under the Freedom of Information Act, and limited public availability until EPA and DOJ issued regulations in August, 2000.

-The final RMP regulation on data access was published August 4, 2000.66 It allows public access to paper copies of sensitive OCA information through federal reading rooms, approximately one per state, and provides Internet access to the OCA data elements that pose the least serious criminal risk.
+The final RMP regulation on data access was published August 4, 2000.67 It allows public access to paper copies of sensitive OCA information through federal reading rooms, approximately one per state, and provides Internet access to the OCA data elements that pose the least serious criminal risk.
 State and local agencies are encouraged to provide the public with read-only access to OCA information on local facilities.
 At the federal reading rooms, members of the public may read OCA information for up to 10 facilities per calendar month and for all facilities with potential effects in the jurisdiction of the local emergency planning committee.
-State and local officials and other members of the public may share OCA information as long as the data are not conveyed in the format of sensitive portions of the RMP or any electronic database developed by EPA from those sections.67 A Clinton Administration proposal to implement the final rule (66 Federal Register 4021, Jan.
-17, 2001) would have allowed people to view plans of facilities outside their local area and enhanced access for "qualified researchers."
-The draft plan was rescinded by the Bush Administration (66 Federal Register 15254, Mar.
-16, 2001).
+State and local officials and other members of the public may share OCA information as long as the data are not conveyed in the format of sensitive portions of the RMP or